 Saliva specimen collection and allostatic load measurements: On day 1, the field team will collect a total of 4 saliva specimens from the study children (before the blood draw, immediately following the blood draw, and at a later time point after the blood draw) using a soft sponge and tube.
 To measure allostatic load, blood pressure measurements will be taken using a standard sphygmomanometer and heart rate will be measured using a finger pulse oximeter.
 The mother will receive the blood pressure and heart rate results for herself and her child.
 The saliva samples collected from day 1 will be used to measure cortisol reactivity, cortisol recovery, and cumulative cortisol levels using a commercial ELISA kit.
 Telomere length will be measured in saliva samples collected from the children and mothers.
-Aliquots of the saliva samples may be shipped to another country for telomere analysis.
+Aliquots of saliva will be shipped to Johns Hopkins University and UC Irvine for EE biomarker analysis (e.g., secretory IgA, pathogen specific IgA and IgG multiplex assays, cortisol, etc.) Aliquots of the saliva samples may be shipped to another country for telomere analysis.

 Stress surveys: During the 6-hour period when the field workers are already present in the household collecting urine samples in the EE subsample, interviewers will administer the Cohen’s Perceived Stress Scale (PSS) (Cohen, Kamarck et al. 1983) during the 6-hour period.
 The PSS test asks questions regarding stressful life experiences in the past month and has been widely used in many countries (Hamad, Fernald et al. 2008).
 The Patient Health Questionnaire (PHQ) will be used to measure maternal depression.
 Guardians, mothers, and fathers will also be interviewed to obtain general information on perceptions of social norms that may affect child health.